moti0375/flutter_background/README.md

 # flutter_background

-This plugin lets you send messages the Dart side from background processes which runs on platform side.
+This plugin lets you send messages to the Dart side from background processes which runs on platform side.
 For example, send messages from Android BroadcastReceiver, Worker or Services or IOS background fetch or any other native code which runs in background back to Dart side while app closed.